About Google Knowledge Panels and How to Get One

 Searches that generate branded knowledge panels are typically prominent figures or organizations that can be self-authoritative.

-Brands have limited control of Knowledge Panel information
+Brands have limited direct control of Knowledge Panel information

 Figures and organizations are allowed to provide direct feedback and verify the information that is in their panels.
 This type of self-authorization requires an individual or company to claim its knowledge panel by clicking the button under the panel.
 Google will ask for proof, such as a driver’s license, screenshots of the admin screens of social media accounts and websites, etc. Upon verification, a brand can select a featured image for its panel and perform other limited changes.